Department of Recreation and Parks

 The Board of Recreation and Parks

-The function of the Board of Recreation and Parks is to formulate recreation and parks policies for Baltimore County, holding itself responsive to the requested needs of all the County citizens while evolving a fiscal balance of programs, facilities, and park land.
+The basic concept of the Board of Recreation and Parks is to help local communities through the local Recreation and Parks Councils, help themselves in meeting their recreation and park needs, and to provide recreation direction only where wanted and where people indicate a desire and willingness to help themselves.
 The Baltimore County Board of Recreation and Parks meets the second Wednesday of each month, unless otherwise noted.